Kaunas: Soviet administration

 Beginning in 1944, the Red Army began offensives that eventually led to the reconquest of all three of the Baltic states.
 Kaunas was captured on 1 August 1944 and this led to the continuation of Soviet repressions.

 Kaunas again became the major centre of resistance against the Soviet Union.
 From the very start of the Lithuanian partisans war, the most important partisan districts were based around Kaunas.
 Although guerrilla warfare ended by 1953, Lithuanian opposition to Soviet rule did not.
 In 1956 people in the Kaunas region supported the uprising in Hungary by rioting.

 On All Souls' Day in 1956, the first public anti-Soviet protest rally took place in Kaunas: citizens burned candles in the Kaunas military cemetery and sang national songs, resulting in clashes with the Militsiya.

 On 14 May 1972, 19-year-old Romas Kalanta, having proclaimed "Freedom for Lithuania!", immolated himself in the garden of the Musical Theatre, after making a speech denouncing the Soviet suppression of national and religious rights.
-The event broke into a politically-charged riot, which was forcibly dispersed by the KGB and Militsiya.
+The event broke into a politically charged riot, which was forcibly dispersed by the KGB and Militsiya.
 It led to new forms of resistance: passive resistance all around Lithuania.
 The continuous oppression of the Catholic Church and its resistance caused the appearance of the Chronicle of the Catholic Church in Lithuania.
 In strict conspiracy, Catholic priest Sigitas Tamkevičius (now the Archbishop Metropolitan of Kaunas) implemented this idea and its first issue was published in the Alytus district on 19 March 1972.
 The Kronika started a new phase of resistance in the life of Lithuania's Catholic Church and of all Lithuania fighting against the occupation by making known to the world the violation of the human rights and freedoms in Lithuania for almost two decades.

-On 1 November 1987, a non-sanctioned rally took place near the Kaunas Cathedral Basilica, where people gathered to mark famous Lithuanian poet Maironis' 125th-birthday anniversary.
+On 1 November 1987, a non-sanctioned rally took place near the Kaunas Cathedral Basilica, where people gathered to mark famous Lithuanian poet Maironis's 125th-birthday anniversary.
 On 10 June 1988, the initiating group of the Kaunas movement of Sąjūdis was formed.
 On 9 October 1988, the Flag of Lithuania was raised above the tower of the Military Museum.
 Kaunas, along with Vilnius, became the scene of nearly constant demonstrations as the Lithuanians, embarked on a process of self-discovery.
 The bodies of Lithuanians who died in Siberian exile were brought back to their homeland for reburial, and the anniversaries of deportations as well as the important dates in Lithuanian history began to be noted with speeches and demonstrations.

 On 16 February 1989 Cardinal Vincentas Sladkevičius, for the first time, called for the independence of Lithuania in his sermon at the Kaunas Cathedral.
 After the services, 200,000 persons gathered in the centre of Kaunas to participate in the dedication of a new monument to freedom to replace the monument that had been torn down by the Soviet authorities after World War II.